-Social Anxiety and How Our Brains Work
+Anxiety and How Our Brains Work

-The good news is, social anxiety is mostly learned and, as a result, can be unlearned.
+The good news is, that anxiety is mostly learned and, as a result, can be unlearned.
 Because our brains are not static and because they are constantly learning from experience, we have the ability to take control and retrain it.

-What parts of the brain controls social anxiety?
-The Amygdala (Alarm Brain), Cortex (Thinking Brain), and Thalamus (Traffic Director) are important areas of the brain to understand when dealing with social anxiety.
-By understanding how the three parts interact, you can understand how social anxiety is triggered, and how to overcome it.
+What parts of the brain controls anxiety?
+The Amygdala (Alarm Brain), Cortex (Thinking Brain), and Thalamus (Traffic Director) are important areas of the brain to understand when dealing with anxiety.
+By understanding how the three parts interact, you can understand how anxiety is triggered, and how to overcome it.

 In this article, I’ll explain how these three parts interact, their main functions, how they can misfire, and how they learn and change.